ad-si/TaskLite/README.md

   Taskwarrior is plagued by [numerous bugs][TW Issues] due to its unnecessary complexity and non-optimal choice of programming languages.
-  TaskLite's simple structure and [Haskell]'s excellent correctness guarantees, however, yield to a very stable and robust piece of software.
+  TaskLite's simple structure and [Haskell]'s excellent correctness guarantees, however, yield to a stable and robust piece of software.

 - **Faster** \
   [Haskell] plus [SQLite] yields to an outstanding performance.
+  See section [Performance] for a simple benchmark.

 - **More Powerful** \
-  As all tasks are stored in a [SQLite] database, you can use all the available tooling for it to supercharge your TaskLite installation.
+  As all tasks are stored in a [SQLite] database, you can use the most daring SQL queries to extract hidden insights.
+  E.g. What is your average completion time for a task created on Monday tagged *sprint7* created by user *john-evil*

+  Furthermore, extensive tooling is available for SQLite to supercharge your TaskLite installation.
-  For example [Datasette] for an instant REST API, or [DB Browser for SQLite] to manipulate and view your data in a GUI.
+  For example [Datasette] for an instant REST APIs, or [DB Browser for SQLite] to view, manipulate, and plot your tasks in a GUI.

 [TW Issues]: https://github.com/GothenburgBitFactory/taskwarrior/issues
 [Datasette]: https://github.com/simonw/datasette
 [DB Browser for SQLite]: https://sqlitebrowser.org

+## Performance

+TODO: Benchmark against competitors

 ## Manual